Indonesia Hospital

 Indonesia Hospital (المستشفى الإندونيسي, Rumah Sakit Indonesia) is a hospital located in Bait Lahia, North Gaza Governorate, Gaza Strip.

 Facilities

 The hospital has 100 ward beds, 4 operating theaters, and a 10-bed intensive care unit.
-The hospital had 400 staff members employed by the Health Minister of the Gaza Strip, and several volunteers from Indonesia.
+The hospital had 400 staff members employed by the Gaza Health Ministry (GHM), and several volunteers from Indonesia.

 History

 Construction

 Construction of the hospital began in 2011 on 16,000 square meters of land donated by the government of Gaza.
-The project cost IDR 126 billion and was funded by donations from Indonesian people and organizations such as the Indonesian Red Cross Society and Muhammadiyah, collected through the Indonesian humanitarian organization Medical Emergency Rescue Committee (MER-C).
+The project cost IDR 126 billion and was funded by donations from Indonesian people and organizations such as the Indonesian Red Cross Society (PMI) and Muhammadiyah, collected through the Indonesian humanitarian organization Medical Emergency Rescue Committee (MER-C).
 Indonesia's then-Vice-President Jusuf Kalla inaugurated the hospital on 9 January 2016.